Briarcliff’s Robert Klein on His New Movie, Long Career and Today’s Comedians

 It took me seven or eight days of shooting.
 We shot a lot of it in Washington Heights.
 It was one of those things.
 I don’t even have an agent anymore.
 Since I did Will and Grace [in 2019], I really haven’t done anything.
 I’m sort of retiring from performing.
 It’s tiring making movies.
 They’d put out a chair for me.
 I was the oldest person on the set by about 90 years.

-It’s low-budget, meaning still over a million bucks, but it was well done.
+It’s low-budget, but it was well done.
 And I was surprised it’s going to be in theaters because that’s not the way indies go these days.

 RJ: The documentary about you directed by your friend Marshall Fine, some of which was filmed in Briarcliff, has gotten new life through streaming.
 What’s with the title?